-These approvals followed vaccine trials that specifically focused on how the immune systems of youth ages five to 11 and 12 to 15 would handle the vaccine, with trials for those ages six months to four years underway.
+These approvals followed vaccine trials that specifically focused on how the immune systems of youth ages 5 to 11 and 12 to 15 would handle the vaccine, with trials for those ages 6 months to 4 years underway.

-Ages five to 11 receive a much smaller dose of the vaccine than those who are older — 10mcg instead of the normal 30mcg.
+Ages 5 to 11 receive a much smaller dose of the vaccine than those who are older—10mcg instead of the normal 30mcg.
 This dose was shown to provide a similar robust immune response for their age group.
 In each clinical trial, the vaccine was proven to be safe and effective, protecting all individuals from severe symptoms or outcomes of COVID-19, while having minimal and typical vaccine side effects.

 Important to note is that children do not seem to be more likely to contract coronavirus or have severe outcomes from the COVID-19 disease.
 However, a very small number of children who did contract COVID-19 then ended up with a condition called Multisystem Inflammatory Syndrome (MIS-C), a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 Ensuring your child does not contract COVID-19 is the best way to prevent the possibility of MIS-C.

 Additionally, as we’ve seen throughout the pandemic, disparities are abundant.
-Native Hawaiian, Pacific Islander, American Indian, Alaskan Natives, and Hispanic children have experienced significantly higher rates of infection than their peers.
-Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience DKA.
+Native Hawaiian, Pacific Islander, American Indian, Alaskan Natives and Hispanic children have experienced significantly higher rates of infection than their peers.
+Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience diabetic ketoacidosis (DKA).